alexandergirardet/338Days_Data/README.md

 # 338Days_Data
 This is my 338 day learning journey in AI, Maths, and Data Engineering.
+Everyday I will learn new concepts and integrate it into a note taking app.
+Over time I will post about 338 topics and concepts that I will relate to eachother through projects, use cases and high level concepts.

 ## Acknowledgments
 To my Grandfather Frank Hieber who serves as an inspiration in my life, always promoting acquiring knowledge through self education.